Built-in Terminal

 pypython

-..Change to the parent directory
+..Change to parent directory

-...Change to the parent's parent directory
+...Change to parent's parent

 tChange to /data/local/tmp

-pChange to the previous directory
+pChange to previous directory

 Common Commands